-Students will write a paper in which they summarize the research findings addressing an important question about the psychology of imagination (about 10 to 12 pages).
+Students will write an APA style paper in which they summarize the research findings addressing an important question about the psychology of imagination (about 8 to 10 pages).
 Papers must be written individually and in your own words (i.e., you will NOT be writing your papers with your discussion group mates).
 It is recommended (but not required) that you pick a topic that is related to the topic of your group presentation.
 (The reading you do for your paper will be great preparation for your classroom presentation.)

 This course is designed to help develop your writing skills.
 For this reason, there are several deadlines associated with your review paper.
 Failure to meet deadlines 1, 2, and 3 will result in forfeiting the points indicated below and you will not have the opportunity to receive feedback on your outline/draft.
 Late papers will be marked down substantially; the exact number of points that you will lose will depend on how late the paper is and why it is late.
+Papers that are more than 3 days late will not be accepted.
 All assignments are due at the beginning of class.

-- 1. Wednesday, June 23: Submit a 1⁄2- to 1-page proposal for your review paper.
+1. Wednesday, June 26: Submit a $\frac{1}{2}$ - to 1-page proposal for your review paper (see blackboard site for guidelines).
 This will help me make sure that your topic is appropriate for this assignment and allow me to give you some feedback about possible sources of information.
+(5 points)

-(5 points) - 2.
-Wednesday, June 30: Submit a first draft (hard copy) of your review paper to be read by another student.
-I will collect these papers, remove the cover pages with names, and then on Thursday, July 1, I will pass out these papers (with no identifying information) to students in the class for written feedback.
-Thus, on July 1, everyone who turned in a paper on June 30 will be given a paper by another student to review.
+2. Monday, July 8: Submit a first draft (hard copy) of your review paper to be read by another student.
+I will collect these papers, remove the cover pages with names, and then on Tuesday, July 9th, I will pass out these papers (with no identifying information) to students in the class for written feedback.
+Thus, on July 9th, everyone who turned in a paper on July 8th will be given a paper by another student to review.
 In the past, some students have turned in "papers" at this stage that were little more than outlines -- not finished enough to allow another student to edit and give feedback.
 You will not receive the full number of points if your paper is not a reasonable draft (at least 7 pages).
 In some cases, your paper might be returned to you and you will not be given another student's paper to review.
 Note that the more complete your paper is, the more help the student will be able to give you.
-(15 points). - 3.
-Tuesday, July 6: Submit your written feedback plus the edited paper (10 points).
-On Wednesday, July 7, I will give you back your own review paper, along with the peer review - 4.
-Thursday, July 15: Turn in a hard copy of your final paper along with your previous draft and peer review.
-You must also submit your final paper to SafeAssign on Blackboard.
-(120 points)
+(15 points).